panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 export const MemoizedMovie = React.memo(Movie);
 ```

 `React.memo(Movie)` returns a new memoized component `MemoizedMovie`.
-It will output the same content as the original `Movie` component, but with one difference.
+It outputs the same content as the original `Movie` component, but with one difference.

-`MemoizedMovie` render output is memoized.
-The memoized content is reused as long as `title` or `releaseDate` props are the same on next renderings.
+`MemoizedMovie` rendered content is memoized.
+As long as `title` or `releaseDate` props are the same between renderings React reuses the memoized content.

 ```jsx{3-4,10-11}
 // First render.
 React calls MemoizedMovie function.